ape-harmony-p2c/ape_harmony_p2p/whitepaper.md

 3. Recent
 4. Most popular

+### HOW IT WORKS - ECONOMICS

+Every round must include the amount the creator is seeking and the formula for distribution of value from the project being funded.
+This can be in either ETH, an ERC20 token specific to the funding hub's NFT collection like for example the ERC20 received in exchange for depositing your NFT on "Pooled NFTs", or some other form of value such as NFTs with some utility attached to it.

+### HOW IT WORKS - TECHNICAL

 ### COMMENTS

 If a visitor to the BAYC funding hub on Ape Harmony is not a Bored Ape holder, he will not be allowed to create new rounds, and therefore the only type of posts he can submit are comments on already created rounds.
 This includes both active and completed rounds, but as the purpose of these threads are to support and inquire about projects seeking funding, active rounds will have much higher activity than completed rounds.

-As a Bored Ape owner Jason will not only see the active and created rounds (posts) on the BAYC funding hub, he will also able to create a new round.
-As mentioned previously, funding rounds are requests for financing which are just posts in the BAYC funding hub.
-Every new round must include the amount the creator is seeking in either ETH or an ERC20 token specific to the funding hub's NFT collection like for example the ERC20 received in exchange for depositing your NFT on "Pooled NFTs".